RobotComponents/RobotComponents/README.md

 - Efficient forward and inverse kinematics
 - Possibility to add your own custom code lines
 - Real-time connection with IRC5 controllers
-- Robot Components API to develop your custom components using either Python or C# (w.i.p, documentation coming soon)
+- Robot Components API to develop your custom components using either Python or C# (w.i.p)

 ## Getting Started
 You can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or from [Food4Rhino](https://www.food4rhino.com/app/robot-components).
 Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > Special Folders > Components Folder).
 Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
 Click Unblock on the General tab).
 Restart Rhino and you are ready to go!